franciscop/react-test/src/jest-matchers/toHaveText/readme.md

   </ul>
 );

 // ERROR!
-Because only one of them has the text "apple" expect($list.find("li")).toHaveText("apple");
+Because only one of them has the text "banana" expect($list.find("li")).toHaveText("apple");
 // Expected <li> to have text "apple" but it received "banana"